 Misinformation Conveyor Belts

 The market phobia truism persists; climate protesters are smeared as a starry-eyed anti-money brigade.
 (No doubt inspired by vested interests campaigns.)
 Despite 3500 economists, 27 Nobel Laureates, and 4 past Federal Chairs pushing a carbon tax.
 Who knows that?
 Few.
 The media conveyor belts baffle us into confusion and inaction.
 We tend to value news reports by number rather than by quality.
 A psychological quirk named the Availability Heuristic whereby we recall salient rather than true and helpful information.
 The numbers imply conflicting reports and complexity which, again, means diffuse inaction where unilateral movement is requisite.
 A carbon tax has the Occam razorlike quality, beyond divisive ‘green new deals’, for a global meme.
-Global powers are making changes, but in a Tragedy of The Commons.
+Simple ideas spread more easily and are accepted more easily, says Daniel Kahneman.
+Granted, global powers are making changes, but in a Tragedy of The Commons.
 Tragic because economic shortcuts ultimately ruin everyone’s’, not just others’ interests.
 The developing world naysay blame on developed emissions; the developed naysay blame on developing emissions.
 In a free market, the thinly distributed choices make it especially difficult to enact systemic change because of excess options and conflicting interests.
 Because everyone is responsible, no one is.

 For the market economy to furnish the world population to the consumption standards of Americans, we would need the resources of 3.9 planets.

+The tax proposes one puts a price on the emission of greenhouse gasses proportional to their contribution to the greenhouse effect.
+The tax would be tapered up year-by-year to give the economy time to adjust.
 Once the tax begins, it will become normal; countries will inevitably adjust to the compelling example.
-(Just as the USA came to obey European property rights.)
-If a Democrat USA along with compatriot nations imposes tariffs on imports from countries which disobey carbon taxation, taxation will work well worldwide.
+(Just as the USA came to obey European property rights and stopped pirating Lord Byron’s poetry.)
+If a Democrat USA along with compatriot nations imposes tariffs on imports from countries that disobey carbon taxation, taxation will work well worldwide.
 Granted there is resistance from oil-dependent economies (Russia, Congo, Saudi Arabia) but precious less compared to consequence from alternatives.
-New green tech also boasts ten times more jobs.
-And oil and natural gas, remember, wouldn’t be banned via tax, but the value and therefore investment in alternative energy sources would incrementally rise in proportion to carbon decline.
+New green tech also boasts ten times more jobs than greenhouse gases And oil and natural gas, remember, wouldn’t be banned via tax, but the value and therefore investment in alternative energy sources would incrementally rise in proportion to carbon decline.

 This does not mean farewell to good old fashioned capitalistic competition.
 The Manhattan Project and Space Race were successes because of competition with the Soviets, whereas the nebulous threat of climate cataclysm irrationally arouses less fear.
 But an economy with the strongest sustainable technologies is the most competitive in the world; fear of being outpaced by China surely (as the USA once feared the pace of USSR and Japan) can motivate and feedback in a productive loop.
 One where self-driving hydrogen cars are reverse engineered more than pretentious smartphones.
 The mutually assured destruction of the environment can bring people together by having them compete.